oblasko/prostate-segmentation/week_09/week_09_report.md

 The number of nodes in the dense layers doesn't seem to affect the accuracy much, however the optimal number seems to be 256-128-1 respectively.

-## Training the reinforcement classification with a different dropout rates
+## Training the transfer learning classification with a different dropout rates

 We added a dropout layer after the top_layer of the segmentation model.
 However it didn't improve the accuracy and with growing dropout rate the accuracy was decreasing.